KnowageLabs/Knowage-Documentation/functionalities-guide/FreeInquiry/ka_user_freeinquiry.rst

          It is important to refer to Oracle Documentation to know the arguments, in terms of type and number, of each function to                assure the right functioning and do not occur in errors while running the Qbe document.

 The latter are available only in the presence of a geographical Business Model and *must* be properly applied to spatial attributes or measures.
-Figure below shows the list of the available spatial functions while :numref:`linkoraclesptfnct` helps you to use them properly, supplying the corresponding Oracle function name and a link to grab more specific information about usage, number of arguments, type and output.
+Figure below shows the list of the available spatial functions while next table helps you to use them properly, supplying the corresponding Oracle function name and a link to grab more specific information about usage, number of arguments, type and output.

 .. figure:: media/image220.png